Comparing Rife Frequency Systems: NeuralSync™ vs Spooky2 vs Qi Coil

 NeuralSync™

-Because the signal is generated digitally, each frequency is defined mathematically, phase-locked and stabilized so it can be reproduced with high consistency from session to session.
-This removes common barriers in device-based systems: there is no equipment to maintain, no generator to calibrate and no need to manually program scripts.
-Sessions can be played in a wide range of environments—at home, during rest or alongside other routine activities—making regular use more realistic for people who value simplicity and consistency over hands-on configuration.
+Because the signal is generated digitally, each frequency is defined mathematically, phase-locked and stabilized for consistent reproduction from session to session.
+There is no equipment to maintain, no generator to calibrate and no need to manage scripts or configurations.

 Spooky2